Feufochmar/flora-generator-data/README.md

   - another `string` indicate the species are compatible and the string is the name of the crossbreed

 ## word-lists.json, natures.json
-Dictionaries of words classified by categories.
+Contains dictionaries of words classified by categories.
   * `natures.json` is specific to personnality traits.
   * `word-lists.json` contain generic categories used for generating various character traits.

 The root is an `object` whose fields indicate the name of the category and associated values are `list` of `string` containing the different words of the category.

 ## traits.json
-List of templated sentences grouped in categories.
+Contains lists of templated sentences grouped in categories.

 The root is an `object` whose fields indicate the name of the category and associated values are `list` of `sentence`.